almachelouche/middleman/content/email/AU/Prospect/011/Ranger_merged.md

 segmentif = ["(user.CustomAttribute['IMD'] == 'P2')"]

   text = '''Terms & Conditions
-        <br /> <br />* Limited offer available on 2016 plate models at participating Dealers while stocks last.
-Recommended offer price only.
+        <br /> <br />* Recommended driveaway price for 2017 plate models at participating Dealers.
 Private and Blue, Silver and Gold Business Fleet customers only.
 Stock may vary between Dealers.
-Ford Australia and Ford Dealers reserve the right to further reduce recommended prices, or otherwise change or extend these offers.
-See <a href="https://www.ford.com.au/" name="ford2" style="text-decoration:underline; color:#91a4b1">ford.com.au</a> for full details.
-Features and Recommended Driveaway price relate to 2017 model year vehicles onwards.<br /><br />
+Vehicle must be purchased by 30/06/17 and delivered by 2/07/17.
+Eligible customers receive roadside assistance for 12 months or until an eligible A or B logbook service, whichever occurs first.
+Saving amount calculated by reference to prior recommended prices.
+Ford reserves the right to further reduce recommended price, or otherwise change or extend offer.<br /><br />
         1. Braked towing capacity when fitted with a genuine Ford towpack and towball.
 Subject to State and Territory regulations.<br /><br />
         2. Achieved when maintaining a steady speed of not more than 7km per hour.<br /><br />
         3. Buetooth® is a registered trademark of Bluetooth SIG Inc., and is used under licence.
 Some phones not compatible.'''